 What is the Principle of Least Privilege and How Do You Implement It?

-Another benefit of least privilege is that it quickly minimizes Insider Threat posed by privileged user accounts.
-When users are only given access rights to the bare minimum of systems or time frames necessary to do their jobs or complete a one-off task, system vulnerability is drastically reduced.
-Without visibility on other, unauthorized resources, lateral moves are impossible and unauthorized or after-hours actions are immediately suspect.
+Another benefit of the Least Privilege is that it quickly minimizes Insider Threat posed by privileged user accounts.
+System vulnerability is drastically reduced when users are only given access rights to the bare minimum of systems or time frames necessary to do their jobs or complete a one-off task, system vulnerability is drastically reduced.
+Without visibility on other, unauthorized resources, lateral moves are impossible, and unauthorized or after-hours actions are immediately suspect.

 Once you are fully aware of all privileged accounts and users on the network, you can begin to determine who truly needs access to which resources, data and systems, and who does not.
 This allows you to redefine access rights.
 A PAM solution enables the granting of privileges to a granular level.
 Users only see the resources they have rights to, and thus may not even be aware that other resources (for which they do not have access) exist.
 Where necessary, access can be granted for specific time periods: For example, if a third-party provider needs access to MRI machines for 3 days for maintenance, but not before or after that period.

-Another benefit of a PAM-based Least Privilege policy is one-time use passwords, which are ‘checked out’ by a user for a given session, expiring when they are checked back in.
-Such privilege management can be mostly automated, while keeping a permanent record of who has accessed the system and when.
-This keeps workload for the IT ‘super-admins’ under control.
-With WALLIX’s Bastion solution, it’s even simpler, with access being requested, granted, monitored and revoked directly through the platform.
+Another benefit of a PAM-based Least Privilege policy is one-time-use passwords, which are “checked out” by a user for a given session, expiring when they are checked back in.
+Such privilege management can be mostly automated while keeping a permanent record of who has accessed the system and when.
+This keeps the workload for the IT “super-admins” under control.
+With WALLIX’s Bastion solution, it’s even simpler, with access being requested, granted, monitored, and revoked directly through the platform.